Appointments Transfer Thursday Email questions Adviser partnerships Department advisers

 Transfer Thursday sessions

-On Thursdays, the UW and the College of Engineering hold advising sessions for prospective and incoming transfer students.
-Attend the College’s drop-in advising hours to talk with a general engineering adviser about the transfer process and which engineering majors may be a good fit for your career goals.
+On Thursdays, the UW holds advising sessions for prospective and incoming transfer students.
 Some specific engineering departments also hold drop-in advising sessions for transfer students.
 Learn more about the UW sessions »

 Asking questions over e-mail